Stu67nt/StudyMusicPlayer/README.md

 Run main.exe

 ## AI Usage
-AI was used for some portions of the GUI and debugging and my IDE had inline code suggestion. like when converting Greyscale to ASCII, the del keyword to free up memory, and doing basic debugging with mismatched variable names.
+Used for assistance with debugging, assisting with some GUI stuff and in line code suggestions.